Followers

 The Holy Alliance

-Not all nations welcomed the success of American democracy and the implosion of the Spanish empire.
-At the 1815 Congress of Vienna, the autocratic countries Prussia, Austria, and Russia formed a political bond called the Holy Alliance.
-Holy because they still felt their rulers' authority came from God—the divine right of kings.
-They now eyed the Spanish colonies.
-This did not escape the notice of Britain, which had its own interests in the New World and did not welcome intruders.
+Not all nations welcomed the success of American democracy and the collapse of the Spanish empire.
+At the 1815 Congress of Vienna, the autocratic countries Prussia, Austria, and Russia formed a political alliance called the Holy Alliance.
+Holy because they still believed their rulers' authority came from God—the divine right of kings.
+They now turned their attention to the Spanish colonies.
+This did not go unnoticed by Britain, which had its own interests in the New World and did not welcome outsiders.

 Congress of Vienna